 We don't jump in and look at the code and clean it up and reply with something like:

-"I've looked at the code and cleaned it up - not sure if this is suitable - please tell me if you are OK with the performance now."
+"I've looked at the code and cleaned it up.
+Please tell me if you are OK with the performance now."

 A better way is:

-- Reply to the customer: "It was 22 seconds, you asked for around 10 seconds.
+Reply with metrics.
+E.g. "It was 22 seconds, you asked for around 10 seconds.
 It is now 8 seconds."

 Also, never forget to do incremental changes in your tests!